In our monthly feature, we highlight the top content from the previous month and share it with you.

 What do you think of this month’s patches?
 Let us know in the comments on this post, or on Twitter @SearchWinServer.

-General availability comes for System Center 2012 SP1
+January: System Center 2012 SP1 hits general availability

 Admins looking for Windows Server 2012 and SQL Server 2012 support could finally get it after System Center 2012 SP1 became generally available.
 There were also fixes for bugs in the suite of management products as well as a new version of Windows Intune.